• Fri. Apr 18th, 2025

 A STRONG INCREASE IN NUMBERS

-2024 saw a strong increase in visitors travelling to and from the Republic of Cyprus.
-Visitor arrivals surpassed 4 million annually for the first time giving a welcome boost to Cyprus tourism.
-This increase constitutes a 5% increase overall, compared to 2023.
-The months of June through September saw the most visitor arrivals on the island.
-August remained the most popular month, recording just over 550,000 arrivals.
-This is an 8.5% increase on August 2023.
-December also saw a strong increase in arrivals reaching 133,063, compared to 123,630 in December 2023.
-This marked a 7.6% overall increase.
-December’s figures were not solely down to Cyprus tourism but were also made up of Cypriot residents travelling abroad for leisure, business and studies.
+June through September 2024, saw the most visitor arrivals on the island.
+August, however, remained the most popular month, recording just over 550,000 arrivals, marking an 8.5% increase on the previous year.
+December also saw a strong increase in arrivals.
+Traveller numbers reached 133,063, compared to 123,630 for the previous year, marking a 7.6% overall increase.
+These figures, however, include Cypriot residents travelling abroad for leisure, business and studies.

 British Airways Cyprus